mr-smithers-excellent/docker-build-push/README.md

 ## Tagging the image using GitOps

 By default, this action will use an algorithm based on the state of your git repo to determine the Docker image tag.
-This is designed to enable develops to more easily use [GitOps](https://dzone.com/articles/what-is-gitops-really) in their CI/CD pipelines.
+This is designed to enable developers to more easily use [GitOps](https://dzone.com/articles/what-is-gitops-really) in their CI/CD pipelines.